UDOOboard/Neo-Docs/docs/10_Hardware_Reference/01_Overview.md

 * spi
 * analogs ADCs

-These two processors are connected to all interfaces and peripherials thru an high speed AXI bus.
+These two processors are connected to all interfaces and peripherials through an high speed AXI bus.
 It’s up to the programmer or the "system" admin to define witch features are assigned to each processors.

 All the hardware features block can be accessed and connected via processors pad with a editable muxing.
 So the functions are not fixed but can accessed on different pads.
 Some of these pads are connected to external pins to allow the users to connect their stuff.